kevinlibuit/staphB_ToolKit/workflows/tredegar/README.md

 # Tredegar v2.0
-A bioinformatics pipeline for QC of WGS data generated from infectious disease isolates.
+Bioinformatics pipeline for the QC of WGS data generated from infectious disease isolates

 ## Data workflow: